 Textile Cores & Roller Blind Cores

-Just Paper Tubes produces over 52 Thousand Textile & Carpet tubes, roller blind cores & textile cores, making JPT the UK’s leading supplier in the cardboard tubes and textile cores market.
+Just Paper Tubes produces over half a million Textile & Carpet tubes, roller blind cores & textile cores in 2021, making JPT the UK’s leading supplier in the cardboard tubes and textile cores market.

 19.4 mm to 254 mm INNER DIAMETER